-PNB Module 5 Molecular and Cellular Neuroscience (PDN)
+✓ PNB Module 5 Molecular and Cellular Neuroscience (PDN)

-Mon 10am, Wed, Fri 9am Bryan Matthews Room, Department of PDN Module organiser: Dr David Parker (djp27@cam.ac.uk)
+Mon 10am, Wed, Fri 9am Bryan Matthews Room, Department of PDN Module organiser: Dr David Parker (dip27@cam.ac.uk) Maximum 40 students

-While many approaches are applied to analyses of nervous systems, it is obviously important to understand the cellular and synaptic properties underlying sensory, motor, and cognitive functions.
-The voltage-dependent ion channels that determine the resting and active properties of neurons form a superfamily of at least 143 genes, with further functional diversity resulting from alternative splicing, posttranslational modifications, and the plasticity of varying combinations of subunits that form channels.
+While many approaches can be applied to analyses of nervous systems, it is obviously important to understand the cellular and synaptic properties underlying sensory, motor, and cognitive functions.
+The voltage-dependent ion channels that determine the resting and active properties of cells form a superfamily of at least 143 genes, with further diversity and functional variability resulting from alternative splicing, posttranslational modifications, and the plasticity of the varying combinations of subunits that form channels.
 This results in a massive range of potential cellular properties (e.g. adaptation, tonic spiking, bursting, post-inhibitory rebound, plateau potentials).
-At the synaptic level there is estimated to be in excess of 200 transmitter substances, each of which can differ in the mechanisms of their release and their effects.
-These transmitter substances can also interact to evoke effects that cannot be predicted from their individual actions.
+At the synaptic level there is estimated to be in excess of 200 transmitter substances, and each of which can differ in the mechanisms of their release and their effects.
+The independent or correlease of these transmitter substances can also result in interactive effects that cannot be predicted from knowledge of individual effects in isolation.

-This module provides a general basis from which you can investigate various aspects of cellular and synaptic function.
-The lectures will cover ion channels, glial cells, ionotropic transmitter receptors including glutamate receptors, Cys-loop receptors (e.g. nicotinic acetylcholine), G protein-coupled receptors, the role of pH, and mechanisms of transmitter release and activitydependent and neuromodulator-evoked plasticity.
-Knowledge of these effects will provide a basis for understanding the cellular mechanisms underlying effects covered in other neuroscience modules.
+This module provides a basis from which you can investigate various aspects of cellular and synaptic function.
+The lectures will cover voltage-dependent ion channels, oligodendrocytes and glial cells, ionotropic transmitter receptors including NMDA and AMPA-type glutamate receptors, Cys-loop receptors (e.g. nicotinic acetylcholine), G protein-coupled receptors, the influence of pH on neuronal function, the role of calcium in synaptic transmission and plasticity, and mechanisms of transmitter release and activity-dependent and neuromodulator-evoked plasticity.
+A knowledge of these effects is essential to understanding processing the nervous system, and will cross over to other neuroscience modules.

-PNB Module 6 Control of Action (PDN)
+✓ PNB Module 7 Sensory Transduction (PDN)